-Japan Airlines plane catches fire on Tokyo runway
+Japan Airlines plane bursts into flames on Tokyo runway after collision

-Japan Airlines says 379 people were on board when the plane caught fire.
+All passengers were evacuated but five of six crew on another plane, carrying aid to earthquake-hit west coast, have died.

-Hundreds have been evacuated from a Japan Airlines plane after it burst into flames at Tokyo International Airport, also known as Haneda.
+Hundreds of people have been evacuated from a Japan Airlines plane after it burst into flames at Tokyo International Airport, also known as Haneda.

-The plane was reportedly involved in a collision with another aircraft after landing on Tuesday, according to local news reports.
-NHK TV reported that all passengers on board, believed to have been about 400 people, got out safely.
+The plane was involved in a collision with another aircraft after landing on Tuesday.
+All 379 passengers on board the Japan Airlines (JAL) plane were safely evacuated, Japanese transport minister Tetsuo Saito told reporters.

 Keep readinglist of 3 items